 - Marketing executive

 - Public relations officer

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-You should explore the possibility of work experience at local media outlets and cinemas.
-Try contacting independent filmmakers to see what projects you can get involved in.
+Explore the possibility of work experience at local media outlets and cinemas and try contacting independent filmmakers to see what projects you can get involved in.
 You could also approach your local BBC office, as well as independent production companies.

 Search for placements and find out more about work experience and internships.

-- large broadcasters such as the BBC, Channel 4 and Sky;
+- large broadcasters such as the BBC, ITV, Channel 4 and Sky

 - market research companies.